 Naked cakes have been a trend for a while now.
 The rustic, shabby chic look is so in.
 I have seen so many different types of naked cakes.
 It is a trend that has become very popular with lots of brides.
 Some naked cakes are decorated with fresh fruit, dripping chocolate or caramel.
 The cakes are artistry and look visually spectacular.
 Keep reading to find out how I made my naked floral vanilla cake.

 For the cake I chose to go with a vanilla buttermilk cake.
 It is soft, fluffy and moist.
-Which is perfect we will not have the protection of the outer layer of buttercream which seals in freshness and moisture.
-To make sure the naked vanilla cake stays fresh, I would also suggest making the cake a day before you are planning to serve it.
+Which is perfect as this cakes does not have the protection of the outer layer of buttercream which seals in freshness and moisture.
+To make sure the naked vanilla cake stays fresh, make it a day before you are planning to serve it.

-I start off by greasing and lining the base of my round tins.
-I always recommend this for easy removal of cake.
+Start off by greasing and lining the base of the round tins.
+This aids in the easy removal of cake.
+This step is important.
 We need the cakes perfect because there won’t be any buttercream to hide any imperfections.

 Beat your sugar and room temperature butter until nice and fluffy.
 Then add in eggs, followed by flour, baking powder, salt and buttermilk.

 Evenly distribute batter between prepared cake tins.
 The layers are going to be exposed , so you want each one to be almost equal height.
-I use measuring cups and a scale to make sure each tin has the same amount of cake batter.
+Use a measuring cups and a scale to make sure each tin has the same amount of cake batter.

-Another tip I have for getting my cakes level is to wrap the cake tin with damp strips of kitchen cloths.
+To get the cake layers level, either wrap the cake tin with tip with damp strips of kitchen cloths.
 If you want to splash out, you can purchase baking strips.
-I personally have never used them , because so far the strips of kitchen cloths work perfectly.
-LOL.
+I personally have never used them , because so far the strips of kitchen cloths work perfectly 😊.

 Bake the vanilla sponges in a pre-heated over for 20-25 minutes.
 Run a knife carefully along the sides of the pan and then leave the cake to cool in the tin for 10 minutes, then invert onto rack gently, discard parchment paper and cool completely.
 Before trimming the top of the cake, I would suggest wrapping and chilling it for about 1 hour.
 It is easier to trim cold cakes.